 Both perform the task very fast nowadays.
 The motorcycle GPS unit can receive the information by accessing the dedicated infrastructure along the roads.
 This can speak in favour of a dedicated unit.
 On the other hand, the Smartphone alternative relies on cellular connections to the internet.
 This may cause some problems in many sections of your trip if you are riding in less populated areas.

 Durability is probably the point where the difference between a motorcycle GPS navigation unit and a Smartphone alternative is the biggest.
 Manufacturers build dedicated units to withstand the vibration of the motorcycle.
 As well as different weather conditions, so the units are mostly waterproof, dust and heat-resistant.
 Many come with a touchscreen display that you can operate with your gloves on.

 On the other hand, Smartphones are not as near sturdily built as the GPS units.
 Therefore, you will have to spend some extra money on protective cases and handlebar mounts.
 Take into account, that the motorcycle vibration will cause problems sooner than you would expect from a dedicated motorcycle GPS unit.

-It all depends on your needs in the end.
 I would consider investing in GPS units if I made significant mileage every year, often on longer distances in different weather conditions with occasional off-road adventure rides.
 For weekend commuting and riding mostly in urban areas in pleasant weather conditions, a Smartphone alternative makes it a no-brainer for me.
 A small compromise for a massive price difference and despite negative aspects of the Smartphone alternative.
-But if I would ever need a reliable and professional GPS device for long distance and adventure rides, I would choose a dedicated GPS navigation device.
+But if I would ever need a reliable and professional GPS device for long-distance and adventure rides, I would choose a dedicated GPS navigation device.

-And what did you chose as a prefered method of navigating around and what kind of equipment do you use?
+And what did you chose as a preferred method of navigating around and what kind of equipment do you use?
 Visit us on our Facebook page and share your thoughts with me.